 The happiest people I constantly encounter, are the humble farmers, artisan craftsman and food vendors of the Ecological Markets or Mercado Agroecologias who are taking the time to re-learn ancestral Colombian and Pre-Colombian knowledge.
 They take pride and contentment from sharing their health secrets and remedies with the shoppers who in turn delight in finding a “cure” for their ailments.
 This community extends into all levels of society too, where more and more kitchen entrepreneurs are creating healthy, happy, foods, in their homes and farms.
 And, the awareness for these foods is rising too!

 That’s my take on Colombian happiness.
 Truthfully, it really can’t be pointed at and explained with any one reason.
 I think people are happy for many reasons, and more people are happy here, compared to other places.
-I know that I have found happiness in my own way here by meeting the love of my life, receiving baby Daniel into my life, and of course the amazing lifestyle which has become available to me through hard work, and my ability to take a few wild chances.
+I know that I have found happiness in my own way, giving birth to my baby, and of course the amazing lifestyle which has become available to me through hard work, and my ability to take a few wild chances.

 What kind of happiness are you seeking?
 What is holding you back?
 Why are you letting that thing hold you back?